> Job Listings

 Please email your cover letter and resume in Microsoft Word format to: firstname.lastname@example.org

 To ensure proper routing/handling of your credentials, copy/paste or type the following title in the subject line of your email: Medicaid Waiver Specialist If you are currently employed by DBHDD, please include "Internal Employee" in the subject line as well.
-If you are an employee currently working in a unit that is closing, please follow the instructions in the gray box below.

 You may be subject to a Drug Screen.
 You may be required to submit fingerprints to check for the existence of Criminal History Record Information through the Georgia Bureau of Investigation and the Federal Bureau of Investigation.
 You do have the right to challenge the contents of any Criminal History that is located, should you choose to do so.